NOM was launched off of its deep ties to the Mormon Church.

 Extensive Ties to Catholic Church and Opus Dei

-NOM is comparatively unguarded about its ties to the Catholic Church, acknowledging that its early funds in California came from "well-off Catholic individuals," and NOM openly aligned with the Catholic Archdiocese in Maine.
+NOM is comparatively unguarded about its ties to the Catholic Church, acknowledging that its early funds in California in 2008 came from "well-off Catholic individuals."
+NOM also openly aligned with the Catholic Archdiocese in Maine for the 2009 fight against marriage equality.
 The largest known donation to NOM is $1.4 million from the Catholic fraternal organization the Knights of Columbus in 2009; that comes on top of the Knights' $500,000 donation in 2008.

 Knights of Columbus